jro31/jethro-codes/_articles/my-story.md

 I lived on the university campus, which was right on the outskirts of the city.

 Leave the campus and turn right, you can take a couple of buses and be in the city centre.
-Leave the campus and turn left, after walking for a couple of minutes, you were among fields.
+Leave the campus and turn left, after within two minutes of walking, you're among fields.

 There were a couple of other foreigners working at this university as well, but beyond that you had to travel miles to find the next westerner.

 It was the kind of isolation from western influence and the kind of immersion into Chinese culture that I really wanted.

-It was no doubt the best job that I'll ever had.
+It was no doubt the best job that I'll ever have.

 It was the only time in my life that I've worked for the public sector, as I was employed by the Chinese government.
 And the benefit to that, was that having no one seeking to pad a bottom-line, and to squeeze as much labour out of you as possible, the hours were glorious.